 IFF Archive of the Feldenkrais Method®

-The International Feldenkrais® Federation (IFF) Archive procures and preserves works from, and documentation of the method created by, Dr. Moshe Feldenkrais, D.Sc.
-The Archive works to acquire, preserve and make available source materials of the teachings of Dr. Feldenkrais for the benefit of the worldwide Feldenkrais community.
+The International Feldenkrais® Federation (IFF) Archive procures and preserves works from, and documentation of the method created by, Dr. Moshe Feldenkrais, D.Sc. and makes them available for the benefit of the worldwide Feldenkrais community.

 In 2002, Michél Silice-Feldenkrais, representing the Feldenkrais family, made available to the IFF over 800 individual audio-visual and print items which had been stored in the Feldenkrais Institute in Tel Aviv for many years.
 There are also 1,700 photographs of Moshe doing Judo.
 Along with a prior gift from Bob Knighton of 1,500 photos from the San Francisco Training program, these materials formed the foundation of the IFF Archive of the Feldenkrais Method.
 A large portion of the Archive are unpublished audio and videotapes of lectures, workshops, classes and FIs.
 The full story of how the materials were acquired can be read in “On the Founding of the IFF Archive of the Feldenkrais Method”, a fuller version of an interview with Cliff Smyth originally published in the North American Guild newsletter.